Mito-05/EdgeRunners/README.md

 # Project name ⭐

-### DevOrbit
+### EdgeRunners

 # Description 📄

-> **DevOrbit** is the website of a startup dedicated to transforming ideas into exceptional digital experiences.
+> **EdgeRunners** is the website of a startup dedicated to transforming ideas into exceptional digital experiences.
 We specialize in web application development, UX/UI design, and QA & Testing, providing innovative, tailored solutions to help our clients grow in the digital world.
 The website highlights the company’s identity and clearly communicates its main services:

 * **Modern Web Development:** Building scalable, secure, and optimized web applications, with efficient database and API integrations.